This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Some other good options:

 Hotel Luz en Yucatan – great mid-range hotel with a pool in the centro.
 They have rooms with 2 queens, suitable for families.
+My parents stayed here and really liked it.
 Click here to check prices.

 Hotel La Mision de Fray Diego – located a few blocks from Plaza Grande in a beautiful building with a pool.
 They have rooms with 2 doubles for families.
 Click here to check prices.